c# Remove Errorprovider from Control [SOLVED!]

 Inconsistent Validation Behavior

-One potential pitfall is the inconsistency in the validation behavior after removing ErrorProvider.
+One potential issue is the inconsistency in the validation behavior after removing ErrorProvider.
 Ensure that the validation logic is properly adjusted to work seamlessly with the new error display mechanism.
 Test various scenarios to verify that the control correctly validates user input and displays errors consistently.

 Error Display Alignment

-When implementing a custom error display, aligning the error indicators or messages with the associated control can be a challenge.
+When implementing a custom error display, aligning the error indicators or messages with the associated control can be challenging.
 Ensure that the error display aligns appropriately and remains visually consistent across different screen resolutions and control sizes.
 Adjust the positioning and styling as needed to achieve a cohesive and intuitive user experience.

 Localization and Accessibility